oktadev/okta-spring-data-elasticsearch-example/README.md

 ./mvnw -DskipTests -ntp -Pprod verify jib:dockerBuild
 ```

-Add the file `docker-compose/central-server-config/blog-prod.yml` with the following content:
+Edit the file `docker-compose/central-server-config/application.yml` and replace the placeholders with the values from `.okta.env`:

 ```yml
 spring: